guyo-halake/rainbow-r/README.md

 Notes:
 - Images are referenced from the original site's `assets/images` path.
 Make sure `www.rainbowruiruresort.com/assets` is served from the project root or copy images into `react-rainbow/public/assets`.
-- This is a starting point; I can continue porting pages and interactions on request.